-Here we estimate the costs of efficiency improvement of ceiling fans using the options previously described.
+Here, we estimate the costs of efficiency improvement of ceiling fans using the options previously described.
 We estimate the cost of conserved electricity (CCE) to assess the cost-effectiveness of these efficiency improvements.
 Due to data constraints, we only cite costs from a few countries while estimating the CCE.

-Fan Motors
+Fan motors

-Based on data collected from industry experts we estimate the incremental cost of efficiency improvements of motors typically used in ceiling fans.
+Based on data collected from industry experts, we estimate the incremental cost of efficiency improvements of motors typically used in ceiling fans.
 We consider two types of efficiency improvement options.
 First, given that BLDC motors are significantly more efficient than induction motors, we estimate the incremental cost of BLDC motors of the same size and performance specifications over the typical induction motor.
 Second, we consider the cost of improving the efficiency of the induction motor itself, where the efficiency improvements are smaller and less costly compared to those achieved by a BLDC motor.
 BLDC motors are typically more expensive when compared to induction motors primarily because of the extra cost of the controller.
-Note that induction motors and BLDC motors have similar materials costs (excluding the BLDC motor controller).
-This is primarily because the extra cost of permanent magnets in a BLDC motor is compensated by reduction in costs due to less copper and steel (See [36] and [21] for a detailed discussion).
-Desroches & Garbesi find that that the global cost of materials for a 750-W (note that fan motors are typically much smaller, < 75W) induction motor is about US\$43.80, and, for a BLDC motor, the materials cost ranges from US\$24.20 to US\$36.74, as of 2011 [21].
-This indicates that the materials cost of a smaller BLDC motor, such as would be used in ceiling fans, should also range from a little less than to about equal to that of a comparable AC induction motor.
+Note that induction motors and BLDC motors have similar material costs (excluding the BLDC motor controller).
+This is primarily because the extra cost of permanent magnets in a BLDC motor is compensated by reduction in costs due to less copper and steel (See Chiang 2010; Desroches and Garbesi 2011 for a detailed discussion).
+Desroches and Garbesi find that the global cost of materials for a 750-W induction motor (note: ceiling fan motors are typically much smaller, rated about 75 W) is about US\$ 43.80, and for a BLDC motor, the material cost ranges from US\$ 24.20 to US\$ 36.74, as of 2011 (Desroches and Garbesi 2011).
+This indicates that the material cost of a smaller BLDC motor, such as what would be used in ceiling fans, should also range from a little less than to about equal to that of a comparable AC induction motor.
 Therefore, the incremental cost of the BLDC motor over an induction motor is essentially the cost of the controller.
-A BLDC motor controller is estimated to have a manufacturing cost between INR300-700 in India [20], [25].
-The same controller would cost between US\$3.2 to US\$22.5 in the US [36].
-We assume the incremental cost of a BLDC motor that replaces a typical ceiling fan induction motor of 75 W to be approximately US\$10.50 for the purposes of this report.
+A BLDC motor controller is estimated to have a manufacturing cost between Indian rupees (INRs) 300-700 in India (Prayas Energy Group 2012).
+The same controller would cost between US\$ 3.2 to US\$ 22.5 in the USA (Chiang and Fairchild Semiconductor 2010).
+We assume the incremental cost of a BLDC motor that replaces a typical ceiling fan induction motor of 75 W to be approximately US\$ 10.50 for the purposes of this paper.